 Step 2: Rearrange How You Think About Confidence

-We tend to get it backwards when we think about confidence.
+We tend to get it backward when we think about confidence.
 We say, “When I’m doing well, I feel confident.”
 But the opposite is actually true.
 When you think confidence-boosting thoughts, you feel confident, show up confidently, and take action from that confidence, which produces exciting results that make you feel even more confident.

 Step 3: Thinking Confident Thoughts When You Want to Feel Confident